CGF-Softmax: A Cumulant-Based Softmax Reformulation for Efficient Inference under Homomorphic Encryption: Experimental Results

-To recover the inference accuracy potentially affected by homomorphic softmax evaluation, prior methods typically require an additional retraining phase.
-Specifically, the replacement baseline (BPMax) employs a knowledge distillation (KD) framework, where the original pre-trained model serves as the \emph{teacher} and the model with the replaced function acts as the \emph{student}.
-We adopt the same KD framework for \mgfsoftmax to facilitate effective accuracy recovery.
-Details of the training hyperparameters and configurations are provided in Appendix~\ref{appx:search_space}.
+To recover the inference accuracy affected by homomorphic softmax evaluation, prior replacement baselines (BPMax) require an additional training phase.
+For a fair comparison, we fine-tune \cgfsoftmax using the same training framework as BPMax.
+Details of the training configurations and hyperparameters are provided in Appendix~\ref{appx:search_space}.

-Notably, \mgfsoftmax exhibits rapid convergence during retraining, leading to a substantially reduced training cost compared to prior replacement methods.
-For LLaMA-3.2-1B, \mgfsoftmax requires only $5$ epochs to reach its best performance, whereas BPMax requires $20$ epochs.
-Furthermore, for Vision Transformers, we employ attention-only tuning to efficiently recover accuracy while minimizing the computational overhead of training.